 First off, you have to be able to prove that you are spending at least 750 hours working on your real estate ventures.

 It is not only important to keep a log of the hours you've spent, but also what exactly you've been doing during that time (responding to tenants, managing renovation, meetings, etc.) The paperwork should be relatively meticulous to demonstrate all of your activities.

-You also have to have a spouse who is willing to participate in your real estate interests if you yourself wouldn’t qualify.
-Ultimately, it would be their name on the form and they would need to be able to complete with the hours needed to qualify.
+You also have to have a spouse who is willing to participate in your real estate interests if you yourself wouldn't qualify.
+Ultimately, it would be their name on the form and they would need to be able to complete the hours needed to qualify.
 This is not always possible due to family circumstances or other time commitments.

-If you are not married/filing jointly, you would have to decrease the amount of work you are doing in the clinic to less than 50% than that of your real estate ventures.
+If you are not married/filing jointly, you would have to decrease the amount of work you are doing in the clinic to less than 50% of that of your real estate ventures.
 That is a lot of work to give up, and it might not be worth it in the long run.